johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 The picker function used to provide a seed point for a new cluster has a selectionBias parameter used to select a path through the k-d tree.
 The thread number is used to create a selectionBias that chooses a seed point that is as far away as possible from the other thread.

-Another optimization is to mark each child branch in a node in the k-d tree with an index of a cluster that has used all of the points below.
-If a search for a cluster with the same index is performed, that branch can be skipped.
-However, if a search for a cluster with a different index is in progress, that branch still needs to be searched for only overlaps.
+Another optimization is to mark each  node in the k-d tree with an index of the clusters that have taken or attempted to take all of the points below this node.
+That index is stored in a SimpleSet.
+If a search hits a node where the moveTo index is found to be in the SimpleSet, any further search down it's children can be ignored.
+However, if a search for a cluster with a different index is in progress, those children still need to be searched for overlaps.

-### Performance Pothole
-There is one performance pothole with the current code that can cause extreme performance degradation.
-This happens when the search region is large relative to the area containing the data set, such that the results will end up with just a few clusters.
-The requirement that a thread must search for a point in the cluster it's forming that has been taken by other clusters can result in very large search times in the k-d tree.
-This performance degradation is only present when running multithreaded.
-The current code may slow down as much as 4x relative to single threading.

-Doing dbscan clustering with such a large search region is generally not very useful.
-However, depending on the algorithm's use, it may not be avoidable.
-There are several ways that this performance pothole is being mitigated, and more are being explored.

 ## Results